Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 7Final Thoughts

-Most dogs don’t mind their collars, but that doesn’t mean dogs don’t enjoy a moment of freedom every now and then.
+Most dogs don’t mind their collars, but that doesn’t mean they won’t enjoy a moment of freedom every now and then.
 Your dog doesn’t have to wear a collar 24/7, but they should always have a collar on when safety is a concern.

 We understand how frustrating it is if your dog doesn’t want to wear a collar.
 Remember that positive association, repetition, and consistency are key.
-Follow the tips above if your dog isn’t keen on wearing its collar.
+Follow these tips if your dog isn’t keen on wearing their collar.
 Most importantly, have patience for your canine friend while they adjust.

 Featured Image Credit: carah_, Pixabay